 IPS’ Foreign Policy In Focus Co-director, Emira Woods is speaking to buttress the Conference’s theme, “Justice for Africa, Justice for the World”

-FPIF Co-Director Emira Woods will moderate a panel about women in Africa following a performance of the stage play, "The Convert."
+FPIF Co-Director Emira Woods will moderate a panel about women in Africa following the play, “The Convert.”

 Malcolm X was assassinated 48 years ago, but his killers failed to keep him from living on in the hearts and minds of those he left behind.

 As pope, an African could provoke a subtle but important change in global attitudes toward Africa and focus more attention on a rising continent rich with promise and challenges alike.

 China portrays Africa as a partner in common prosperity, rather than a “doomed continent” requiring aid.